P-p-H-d/c-stl-comparison/README.md

 # Performance Comparison

 The [bench](https://github.com/P-p-H-d/c-stl-comparison/tree/master/bench)
-directory contains a small benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).
+directory contains a benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).

-Time and memory usage are provided for theses tests.
+Time and memory usage are provided for theses tests and the best run out of 3 is kept to remove external interference, which is a compromise between execution time and reliability.
+Compiler flags are `-O2 -march=native`.

 More specialized C libraries are added.
 The tested C libraries are: